Who is Financial Recovery Services?

 Your Rights When Dealing with Financial Recovery Services

-• Financial Recovery Services may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- Financial Recovery Services cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-• Financial Recovery Services must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+- Financial Recovery Services must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-• Financial Recovery Services cannot threaten to have you arrested or imprisoned over unpaid debts.
+- Financial Recovery Services cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove Financial Recovery Services From Your Credit Report Today!